Our Mandate

 Woojin Han

-Before joining the CTCN Secretariat in Copenhagen, Denmark, in 2023, he worked for the Korean Government for over 15 years, playing a key role in shaping national R&D and RD&D policies, programs, and projects across various fields, including bio and energy technology.
-During his tenure, he contributed to developing long-term science and technology strategies, fostering international cooperation, and supporting policy initiatives aimed at driving innovation-led growth.
-As the Director of the Climate Change R&D Team at the Ministry of Science and ICT, Korea's NDE, he was responsible for overseeing R&D programs and initiatives related to climate change, including CTCN pro bono projects.
+Prior to joining the Centre in 2023, he served in the Korean Government for over 15 years, contributing to national R&D and RD&D policies, programs, and projects across sectors such as bio, energy and climate technology.
+His work supported the development of long-term strategies, promotion of international cooperation, and advancement of innovation-driven policy initiatives.
+As Director of the Climate Change R&D Team at the Ministry of Science and ICT, Korea’s NDE, he oversaw R&D programs and climate-related initiatives, including CTCN pro bono projects.

-Woojin holds a Ph.D. in Science and Technology Policy from Chungnam National University, Korea, a master’s in Public Administration from Syracuse University, USA, and a bachelor’s in Chemical & Biological Engineering from Seoul National University, Korea.
+Dr. Han holds a Ph.D. in Science and Technology Policy from Chungnam National University, Korea; a Master of Public Administration from Syracuse University, USA; and a bachelor's degree in Chemical & Biological Engineering from Seoul National University, Korea.

 Suil Kang